Mark J. Stock

 Original works on glass

-Turbulent color flow, original
+Turbulent color flow, edition of 1

-Turbulent color flow, original
+Turbulent color flow, edition of 1

 A study of convection and mixing